SAMMISolutions/docs/doc_posts/_getting-started/step-by-step.md

 {% include image.html w="75" src="transmitter_dock2.png" alt="Bridge in a dock in OBS" %}

 #### 6. Connect Bridge to SAMMI
-In your **LioranBoard-Settings** menu, check `Allow SAMMI Deck and Bridge` to allow Bridge to connect.\
+In your **SAMMI-Settings** menu, check `Allow SAMMI Deck and Bridge` to allow Bridge to connect.\
 In your **Bridge-status** tab (in our OBS dock), you can now modify your connection settings.\
 Default IP address for SAMMI is always `127.0.0.1` and port is always `9425`.
-Unless you changed port in your LioranBoard-Settings, you can leave it at its default value.\
+Unless you changed port in your SAMMI-Settings, you can leave it at its default value.\
-You must fill out the password if you decided to use one in LioranBoard-Settings menu.\
+You must fill out the password if you decided to use one in SAMMI-Settings menu.\
 Note that you only need to do this once, as your Bridge will remember the previous settings and will attempt to auto connect next time.

 {% include image.html w="75" src="transmitter-connection.png" alt="Bridge Connection Settings" %}

 {% include alert.html text="Bridge must be running at all times for your Twitch connection and extensions to work properly." type="danger" %}

-In your Bridge you should now see **{% include colored_text.html color="green" text="Connected" %}** or {% include svg_dot.md color="green" %} next to LioranBoard.
+In your Bridge you should now see **{% include colored_text.html color="green" text="Connected" %}** or {% include svg_dot.md color="green" %} next to SAMMI.
 This means it is connected to your SAMMI and listening for messages.

 #### 7. Link your Twitch account